SJLewer/Bikesharing/README.md

 # Bikesharing
 ## Project Overview

-_Basis of analysis_:  August 2019 New York City Citibike trip data
+_Data set for analysis_:  August 2019 New York City Citibike trip data

 ## Results
 include each visualization with a description under each image